tordnat/elevator-project/README.md

 Elevator project for Real-time Programming TTK4145 at NTNU.
 This a distributed program which is designed to handle multiple elevators on a network concurrently in a fail-safe manner.

+## Cloning the repository
+Since we have git submodules you need to clone the repository recursively:
+`git clone --recursive link.to.repo.git `

 ## Dependencies

 This project requires the following dependencies to be installed on the host machine: